 Will St may have opened up last year, but we'd forgive you if you haven't managed to get in yet.
 You often need to book a table a few weeks out.
 But trust us, it's busy for good reason.
 Will St stands out as one of the best meals in Perth.

-The 120-person bar and restaurant will bring diners on a tasting trip through Meyrick’s extensive Asian travels—he’s lived in Indonesia for almost 20 years and traveled through regions in India, Sri Lanka, Morocco and many more, exploring local food culture and the distinct dishes, spices and ingredients that have shaped their food stories.
-Since relocating to Perth, he’s also wasted no time tapping into our own Asian communities, seeking out the vibrant food hubs scattered throughout Perth’s suburban neighbourhoods.
+The 120-person bar and restaurant brings diners on a tasting trip through Meyrick’s extensive Asian travels.
+He’s lived in Indonesia for almost 20 years and travelled through regions in India, Sri Lanka, Morocco and many more—exploring local food culture and the distinct dishes, spices and ingredients that have shaped their food stories.

 It’s this passion for uncovering and sharing Asian street food that has guided much of the menu.
-Expect delicious Asian share plates that showcase regional classics in a way that feels authentically in the here and now—with local ingredients and inspiration front and centre.
+The menu is loaded with delicious Asian share plates that showcase regional classics in a way that feels authentically in the here and now—with local ingredients and inspiration front and centre.

 “I’ll be taking quality Australian produce like West Australian beef and seafood, and using it to create sophisticated dishes that not only taste great but educate too, substituting Asian spices and ingredients with some of the wonderful native ingredients available to us here where possible," said Meyrick.